+a.
 The program can be anywhere from 1 to 2+ years in length with infusions every 2 weeks.
 This varies patient by patient and depends on when you are amyloid negative which will be determined by your provider with repeat testing a.
 The infusion center is located in the Rhoads building on the 1st floor at the Hospital of the University of Pennsylvania (HUP).
-There will be employees available to help you find the infusion center a.
-No, there is no need to fast for this infusion
+There are employees available to help you find the infusion center